 The LocoFi system can support DC between 9 and 24 volts, which, according to their web site, qualifies it to run on a battery-powered system that can output that kind of voltage.
 They don't provide batteries, so you are on your own with that.
 I have gotten an e-mail from a fellow S-scale modeler who is using the LocoFi system with the S-CAB BPS module to allow him to run this engines from his smartphone and not rely on track power.

 Micro Flier Radio is company that makes R/C components for very small flying model airplanes.
 Several S-scale modelers have adapted this system, along with some of the Stanton's S-CAB system components to build a custom solution for controlling trains.
 This definitely requires a lot of custom and creative work.
 Since their products are not aimed at model railroaders, their control system might be an issue.

 (external link: Micro Flier Radio)

 This British company provides a battery-powered solution that uses a radio-frequency controller.
 It looks like an interesting system that is designed for OO-scale, which means it might work in S-scale and some smaller O-scale locomotives in the U.S. It requires the installation of a plug board, so that an external charger can be hooked up to charge the internal battery.
 It does offer an interesting way of turning on the battery power.
 Supports two-way communication.

 (external link: Protocab)

-The RailPro system, by Ring Engineering, uses radio-frequency control, but their system doesn't provide battery power.
+The RailPro system, by Ring Engineering, uses two-way radio-frequency control, but their system doesn't provide battery power.
 There is a YouTube video of someone who converted an HO-scale engine to battery power with the RailPro system (note his disclaimer in the YouTube comments section).
 If you are looking for only a radio-frequency-based system, this is another option to consider (as well as all other regular DCC systems that offer wireless throttles, such as Digitrax, NCE, etc.).
 It supports consisting.

 (external link: RailPro)